 panels have plummeted since I did this installation!

 Maine's electric supply has one of the highest renewable ratios in the

-country, at present about 30% of the electricity delivered comes from
+country, in 2009 about 30% of the electricity delivered comes from

 more about other states renewable energy portfolio here.